(This post follows ‘A meowing arrival‘, posted on 9 Mar 2017.)

 However, we faced many inconveniences.
-Being naturally curious, the kitten was all over the flat.
+Being naturally curious, the kitten was all over the place.
 She was particularly drawn towards thin wires and cables which she would play with in such a way that they would become useless.
-Of course, it is dangerous too.
+Of course, it is dangerous too for her.
 She bit into my Apple earphones barely six months after buying them; thus, wasting a very expensive accessory.

 I had to change the arrangement of quite a few things.
 We started keeping many things in closets and shelves; even the things we needed on a daily basis were put away.
 Her toys were always strewn across the floor.
 Our apartment was always messy.
 I hated it.
 Besides, she had the habit of biting us.

 Being a furry kitten, her normal shedding also seemed a lot.
 We had fur on our clothes.
 We felt fur in our noses when we breathed and in our mouths when we spoke!
 We started wearing medical masks at home.
 Yet, I developed an allergic reaction to her fur.
 This was too much to put up with.

 I was very upset with the kitten.
 I told Vinod I was fed up with her.
 She didn’t even let me eat my lunch in peace; she would playfully bite me.
 Vinod said that he would have a ‘word’ with her!
 I don’t know what ‘words’ were exchanged between the two considering they don’t have a common language.
 Anyway, the kitten’s annoying behaviour continued.
-I told Vinod that the kitten’s conduct hadn’t changed at all.
+I informed Vinod that the kitten’s conduct hadn’t changed at all.